List of Marvel Comics characters: E: Electro

-Electro is the name of multiple fictional characters from Marvel Comics.
+Electro is the name of several characters from Marvel Comics.

 Robot

 The first comics character using the Electro alias name was the robot super hero Electro, who possessed superhuman strength and could run at 100 miles per hour.
 He starred in a backup feature star in Marvel Mystery Comics, the flagship title of Marvel's Golden Age predecessor, Timely Comics.
-Created by writer-artist Steve Dahlman, Electro appeared in Marvel Mystery #4—19 (February 1940—May 1941).
+Created by writer-artist Steve Dahlman, Electro appeared in Marvel Mystery #4—19 (February 1940 – May 1941).
 His origin story described his invention by Professor Philo Zog, one of a group of twelve known as the Secret Operatives.

 In The Twelve by J. Michael Straczynski and Chris Weston (published in 2008 and 2012), Electro is part of a cadre of heroes trapped in a secret bunker during the Battle of Berlin, seemingly for examination by Nazi scientists.
 After the fall of the Third Reich, the eleven heroes are left in suspended animation, with no one knowing of their final fate, and Electro is cut off from the telepathic mindwaves of Philo Zog.

-When, sixty years later, the Twelve are recovered and brought back to New York, in a safehouse for rehabilitation to modern times, the still inactive Electro is stored in a garage in the same safehouse, its property contended by Elizabeth Zogolowski, niece of Philo Zog, and the U.S. Government, willing to disassemble Electro for the secrets of his telepathic interface.
-Miss Zogolowski reveals how the telepathic bond between Philo and his creation was so strong that Philo died shortly after the war from an acute withdrawal syndrome.
+When, sixty years later, the Twelve are recovered and brought back to New York, in a safehouse for rehabilitation to modern times, the still inactive Electro is stored in a garage in the same safehouse, its property contended by Philo Zog's niece Elizabeth Zogolowski and the U.S. government, who are willing to disassemble Electro for the secrets of his telepathic interface.
+Zogolowski reveals how the telepathic bond between Philo and his creation was so strong that Philo died shortly after the war from an acute withdrawal syndrome.

-Miss Zogolowski is able to obtain temporary custody over Electro, but lacks the wealth necessary to reclaim its possession: the Blue Blade steps in, offering her all the needed money in exchange for using Electro in his cabaret-like show.
+Zogolowski is able to obtain temporary custody over Electro, but lacks the wealth necessary to reclaim its possession: the Blue Blade steps in, offering her all the needed money in exchange for using Electro in his cabaret-like show.

 Electro influences the time-traveling adventures in the Avengers/Invaders crossover.
 As one of the heroes lost in an alternate-universe World War II, Iron Man uses his armor's holograms to disguise himself as Electro.
 This fails to work for the Red Skull has already slain Electro, along with most of the 'Mystery Men'.